Most leaders don’t realise something important is happening until it starts affecting:

 For individual CEOs and senior executives seeking an independent thinking partner.
 A confidential relationship built around rigorous intellectual challenge — the kind of candour that is rarely available inside the organisation.

-Mike Morrison spent more than three decades in international leadership roles across advertising, media and strategy — including Chief Strategy Officer for global agency for Y&R. He was Chief Sales Officer for Network Ten.
+Mike Morrison spent more than three decades in international leadership roles across advertising, media and strategy — including Chief Strategy Officer for global agency Y&R. He was Chief Sales Officer for Network Ten.
 He has worked in 9 countries on some of the world's biggest companies such as Hyundai, LG and Nissan.

 He has advised boards, led large teams, navigated organisational complexity, and experienced first-hand the quiet isolation that accumulates at the top.
-He speaks about intellectual loneliness not as a theoretical construct, but as a condition he has lived and studied.
+He speaks about workplace loneliness not as a theoretical construct, but as a condition he has lived and studied.

 He is also the author of Middle Age Man in Rehab — a candid account of reinvention, perspective, and what happens when high-functioning professionals are forced to stop.